The Macrobiotic Diet: All About Balance

 About 10% of the macrobiotic diet consists of beans.
 This includes soybeans, which can be eaten in the form of such products as tofu, tempeh, and natto.

 This is one area where Dr. Nancy’s anti-inflammatory diet parts ways from the macrobiotic diet recommendations.
-We suggest avoiding soy altogether.
+We suggest avoiding soy unless it's in its natural form.
 Soy contains isoflavones and, when eaten in excess, can produce extra estrogen in the body because isoflavones act like estrogen.
 This could contribute to breast cancer and fertility issues according to some health experts.
 Soy can also have an affect on the thyroid, since it contains goitrogens, a substance that prevents iodine absorption, which the thyroid needs to adequately produce thyroid hormones.
 The isoflavones can also have an impact on thyroid function because they block the production of thyroid hormones altogether.

 Rather than soy, we suggest choosing chickpeas and all types of bean, including black beans, kidney beans, and navy beans.